aplteam/MarkAPL/MarkAPL.md

 [][fire]
 ~~~

-then ""Fire's home page on GitHub" would become the link text.
+then "Fire's home page on GitHub" would become the link text.

 Notes: